DeveloperNomis/Medical_Imaging/README.md

 ...
 ```

-This is the main slurm-script which processes the prompts in parallel:
+This is the main SLURM script which processes the prompts in parallel:
 ```bash
 #!/usr/bin/env bash
 ###############################################################################